syncfusion-content/install-docs/Common/Essential-Studio/licensing/how-to-register-in-an-application.md

 </style>

-# Register Syncfusion License key
+# Register Syncfusion<sup style="font-size:70%">&reg;</sup>  License key

-The generated license key is just a string that needs to be registered before any Syncfusion control is initiated.
+The generated license key is just a string that needs to be registered before any Syncfusion<sup style="font-size:70%">&reg;</sup>  control is initiated.
 The following code is used to register the license.

 {% tabs %}
 {% highlight c# %}